ingra-ai/ingra/README.md

 #### JWT Configuration Setup

-To securely manage user sessions and authentication, Ingra Portal utilizes JSON Web Tokens (JWT).
+To securely manage user sessions and authentication, Ingra Hubs utilizes JSON Web Tokens (JWT).
 You must generate a secure JWT secret for your application:

 - `JWT_SECRET`: A secret key used for signing JWT tokens.
 Ensure this is a long, random string to maintain security.